devfire/corrosion/README.md

 - **Configurable bind and destination addresses** via command-line arguments

 ## Usage
-Corrosion can be used in either of two ways, via a transparent `iptables`-based re-routing or directly against `corrosion`'s `localhost` interface.
+Corrosion can be used in either of two ways, via a transparent `iptables`-based re-routing or directly against the `localhost` endpoint.

 NOTE: The `localhost` option is heaps easier but will give TLS certificate errors if you are testing HTTPS traffic.

 In general, the steps are: